LevelUpMarketers/tta-management-plugin/docs/EventCheckInAdmin.md

 **Email**, and **Status** before each value.
 These labels are hidden on wider screens because the table headers remain visible.

-Attendees are ordered alphabetically by first name, and expanding a row on desktop slides the attendee list into view for a smoother experience.
+Attendees are ordered with all pending members first, followed by checked-in and then no-shows.
+Each group remains alphabetized by first name, and expanding a row on desktop slides the attendee list into view for a smoother experience.

 ### Table details